Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 ## License
 You must follow the terms of the "SOFTWARE LICENSE AGREEMENT FOR EVALUATION."
-Please ensure you read it thoroughly.
+Please make sure to read it thoroughly.

 ## Author
 This text was written by Yuya Hikima.